 Multiple oil and gas price controls also helped produce shortages after the Iranian Revolution of 1979.
-In April 1979, President Carter announced gradual decontrol of oil prices, but proposed a windfall profits tax.
+In April 1979, President Carter announced gradual decontrol of oil prices but proposed a windfall profits tax.
 In January 1981, President Reagan signed an order leading to the complete deregulation of oil and gas prices.

-To quantify the additional cost imposed on consumers by non-price rationing in the 1970s, Frech and Lee (1987) use data on urban and rural traffic patterns in California and estimates of the price elasticity of demand for gasoline from Lee (1980).
-They estimate that the time cost of the queues added between 13 to 84 percent to the price of a gallon of gasoline between December 1973 and March 1974; the additional time cost implicitly paid by consumers between May 1979 and July 1979 varied from 6 to 33 percent.
-Thus, the price index for gasoline shown in Figure 1 potentially understates the true cost of gasoline quite severely in periods affected by the two oils shocks of the 1970s.
+To quantify the additional cost imposed on consumers by nonprice rationing in the 1970s, Frech and Lee (1987) use data on urban and rural traffic patterns in California and estimates of the price elasticity of demand for gasoline from Lee (1980).
+They estimate that the time cost of the queues added between 13% and 84% to the price of a gallon of gasoline between December 1973 and March 1974; the additional time cost implicitly paid by consumers between May 1979 and July 1979 varied from 6% to 33%.
+Thus, the price index for gasoline shown in figure 1 potentially understates the true cost of gasoline quite severely in periods affected by the two oil shocks of the 1970s.

-The producer price index for crude petroleum suffers from the same problem because of the price controls on domestic crude oil.
+The PPI-oil measure suffers from the same problem because of the price controls on domestic crude oil.
 The refiners' acquisition cost of imported oil used by Barsky and Kilian (2002) comes closer to measuring the world price of oil.
 However, this measure still does not capture all of the additional costs imposed on the U.S. economy by distortions caused by price controls and the entitlement system.
-The reason is that price controls cause inefficiencies and deadweight loss that are larger than the gap between actual prices and market clearing prices.
+The reason is that price controls cause inefficiencies and deadweight loss that are larger than the gap between actual prices and market-clearing prices.7

-In order to capture the true cost of gasoline during these episodes, we propose two new variables: The first variable augments published gas prices with estimates of the additional time cost during the periods of gasoline lines.
-In particular, we use the average of the rural and urban estimates from Table 1 in Frech and Lee (1987), which compares the time costs per gallon to the published price per gallon of gasoline for the months of December 1973 through March 1974 and May 1979 through July 1979.
-All told, rationing is estimated to have added between 8 percent (in July 1979) to 67 percent (in March 1974) to the shadow price of a gallon of gasoline.
-Using these estimates, we
+In order to capture the true cost of gasoline during these episodes, we propose two new variables: the first variable augments published gas prices with estimates of the additional time cost during the periods of gasoline lines.
+In particular, we use the average of the rural and urban estimates from table 1 in Frech and Lee (1987), which compares the time costs per gallon to the published price per gallon of gasoline for the months of December 1973 through March 1974 and May 1979 through July 1979.
+All told, rationing is estimated to have added between 8% (in July 1979) and 67% (in March 1974) to the shadow price of a gallon of gasoline.
+Using these estimates, we construct a shortage-adjusted index for the real price of gasoline, which is shown as the dashed line in figure 2.